NYC Pizza Expert – Tour, Sightsee, & Learn on this Food Tasting Excursion (New York City, NY) | Scott's Pizza Tours

 After returning to New Jersey, Scott maneuvered through several jobs.
 He worked as a costumed character at birthday parties, a production associate on TV shoots and fashion shows, vice president of a short-lived record label and even caretaker of a historic ferryboat).
 A steady job coordinating events for the City of Hoboken, New Jersey came to an end when it became clear that standard work just wasn’t going to cut it, and so began a six-month hiatus to figure out the next step.

 Beyond running pizza tours, Scott also writes an award-winning column for Pizza Today Magazine, contributes to PMQ’s Pizza Magazine and PizzaMarketplace.com and judges pizza culinary competitions across the country.
-Scott’s pizza pontifications have been featured on the Travel Channel, Cooking Channel, Food Network, Discovery Channel, Wall Street Journal, New York Magazine and just about every NYC-area periodical.
+Scott’s pizza pontifications have been featured on the CBS Sunday Morning, Travel Channel, Cooking Channel, Food Network, Discovery Channel, Wall Street Journal, New York Magazine and just about every NYC-area periodical.
 Scott’s tours have been featured as a top tour on TripAdvisor, Yelp, Lonely Planet, Rough Guides and several others.
 He is also the author of Viva La Pizza!
-The Art of the Pizza Box, a book about his Guinness World Record collection of pizza boxes from around the world.
+The Art of the Pizza Box, a book about his Guinness World Record collection of pizza boxes.

 Miriam was literally born into this world while her family consumed pizza, so it should be no surprise that she has achieved her destiny as a pizza tour guide.
 As three-time female champion of the NYC Pizza Run, she lives a life of impeccable balance as both an avid pizza enthusiast and competitive triathlete.
 Always looking for the next great slice, she keeps a log of her experiences on her pizza blog, The Za Report.